Basic drawing instructions

 Drawing with shortcuts

 The process of inserting new elements into your wireframe can be sped up even more by using keyboard shortcuts.
 After drawing a rectangle with click and drag you can press a key that corresponds with en element that you want to place there.
 A pop-up menu will appear but in this case you don’t have to click it.
-If you are drawing a box you can insert it and specify its background color with one keypress.
+If you are drawing a box you can even specify its background color.

 Basic editing instructions